Mile run world record progression: Amateurs

-IAAF era
+IAAF / World Athletics era

 The first world record in the mile for men (athletics) was recognized by the International Amateur Athletics Federation (later known as the International Association of Athletics Federations and currently known as World Athletics) in 1913.

 To June 21, 2009, the IAAF has ratified 32 world records in the event.

 The "Time" column indicates the ratified mark; the "Auto" column indicates a fully automatic time that was also recorded in the event when hand-timed marks were used for official records, or which was the basis for the official mark, rounded to the 10th of a second, depending on the rules then in place.

 Records for the mile were rounded up to the nearest tenth of a second commencing January 1, 1957.
 Previously, records were rounded up to the nearest fifth of a second.
 Those rounded-up marks were: Cunningham's 4:06.8 (timed at 4:06.7); Hägg's 4:06.2 (4:06.1); Hägg's 4:01.4 (4:01.3); Landy's 3:58.0 (3:57.9).
 Landy's mark was not retroactively adjusted when the new rule came into effect.
 Auto times to the hundredth of a second were accepted by the IAAF for events up to and including 10,000 m beginning in 1981.

 During the most recent world record setting race in 1999, Noah Ngeny came in second place to Hicham El Guerrouj with a time of 3:43.40, which continues to be the second fastest mile run in history, beating out the old world record set in 1993 by Noureddine Morceli.
+No-one else approached the record in the 21st century until September 16, 2023, when Jakob Ingebrigtsen and Yared Nuguse recorded the third and fourth fastest times in history, with 3:43.73 and 3:43.97 respectively.